jafioti/luminal/examples/llama/README.md

-# So you want to run Llama-3 8B via Luminal?
-- Awesome!
-Below are the pre-requisites and step-by-step instructions to get this working on your local machine!

 ## pre-requisites
 - you will need Rust installed on your computer.
     - If you do not have this yet, [go to the rustup website](https://rustup.rs/) to download this

 ## step-by-step instructions: